 Try: Clinique Moisture Surge CC Cream or NARS All Day Luminous Weightless Foundation.
 These have a weightless, watery formula – the lightness allows the product to blend flawlessly, and there’s no sign of dryness.

 If your skin is oily in some place, and dry in others – you’re stuck in the worst of both worlds.
 How to choose the right foundation for combination skin?
 Try strategically mixing and matching formulas and avoid foundations that are formulated to be emollient or oil-rich.

 Your safest bet would be Maybelline Fit Me!
 Matte & Poreless Foundation as this not only hydrates and locks in moisture, but is also designed to suck out extra oil from places like your T-zone.
 You can also try IT Cosmetics’ Bye Bye Foundation, which comes with SPF 50.

 How to find the right foundation shade if you struggle with acne-prone and sensitive skin.
 It’s best to avoid certain ingredients that can irritate your skin like alcohol and fragrance.
 Also, mineral oil and talc is a big no-no.

 2. Match The Shade To Your Skin Tone

 How to choose the right foundation that matches your skin tone?
-The best places to test whether a foundation is a match for your skin is your neck or jawline.
+The best place to test whether a foundation is a match for your skin is your neck or jawline.
 The right shade will seamlessly blend into your skin color and won’t leave you looking ashy or ghastly.
 If it’s leaving a whitish cast on your skin or if it’s making you look darker, then it’s the wrong shade.
 Don’t be afraid to mix two different colors for summer and winter.
 This also works because your skin tone will vary through the year and also vary in different areas of your face.

 3. Identify Your Undertone